Staff Data Privacy Notice

 Collecting workforce information

 Workforce data is essential for the school’s operational use.
 Whilst the majority of personal information you provide to us is mandatory, some of it is requested on a voluntary basis.
-In order to comply with GDPR, we will inform you at the point of collection, whether you are required to provide certain information to us or if you have a choice in this and we will tell you what you need to do if you do not want to share this information with us.
+In order to comply with UK GDPR, we will inform you at the point of collection, whether you are required to provide certain information to us or if you have a choice in this and we will tell you what you need to do if you do not want to share this information with us.

 Storing workforce information

 We hold data securely for the set amount of time shown in our data retention schedule.
 We hold staff data in line with our Data Retention Guidelines, which are available upon request.